rogervinas/contract-testing-with-pact/README.md

 }
 ```

 Finally, we only need to set the expected state using the `@State` annotated methods.
 How we do that will be different on each case.
-For example if we are using a real database that would mean to insert/delete rows from a table, ...
+For example if we are using a real database that would mean to insert/delete rows from a table, etc.

-Just for this PoC we can cheat a little and implement our in-mem `SampleRepository` this way with a convenient `reset` method:
+Just for this PoC we can cheat a little and implement an in-mem `SampleRepository` this way with a convenient `reset` method:
 ```kotlin
 @Repository
 class SampleRepository {